spotify/luigi/README.md

 ![Wordcount](doc/wordcount_hadoop_failed.png)

-In case your job crashes remotely due to any Python exception, Luigi will fetch the traceback and print it on standard output.
+In case your job crashes remotely due to any Python exception, Luigi will try to fetch the traceback and print it on standard output.
 You need [Mechanize](http://wwwsearch.sourceforge.net/mechanize/) for it to work and you also need connectivity to your tasktrackers.

 ## Conceptual overview